yolorollo/docs/docs/installation/compose.md

 ## Configure your ssl certificates

 You have to provide the ssl certificates.
-The easiest way is to use [certbot](https://certbot.eff.org/), generate the certificates with it (both for docs and keycloak) and then mount them in ingress and keycloak containers.
+The easiest way is to use [certbot](https://certbot.eff.org/), generate the certificates with it (both for Docs and Keycloak) and then mount them in ingress and keycloak containers.
 Two environment variables can be used for that:
-- `DOCS_PROD_NGINX_CERT_FOLDER` path to the folder containing the certificates for docs.
+- `DOCS_PROD_NGINX_CERT_FOLDER` path to the folder containing the certificates for Docs.
 This folder will be mounted in `/etc/nginx/ssl` in the container.
 You have to adapt the certificates name in the file `docker/files/production/etc/nginx/conf.d/default.conf` accordingly with the certificates name you have (see `ssl_certificate` and `ssl_certificate_key` directives).
-- `DOCS_PROD_KEYCLOAK_CERT_FOLDER` path to the folder containing the certificates for keycloak.
+- `DOCS_PROD_KEYCLOAK_CERT_FOLDER` path to the folder containing the certificates for Keycloak.
 This folder will be mounted in `/etc/ssl/certs` in the container.
 You have to adapt the certificates name in the configuration file in `env.d/production/keycloak` to add the correct path for environment variables `KC_HTTPS_CERTIFICATE_FILE` and `KC_HTTPS_CERTIFICATE_KEY_FILE`.

 ### Configuration

 All the configuration files are in the directory `env.d/production`.
 You have to edit all the files to complete them.
-For the OIDC information you will have them once keycloak will be running and you will have configure your own realm on it.
+For the OIDC information you will have them once Keycloak will be running and you have configured your own realm on it.

 #### env.d/production/minio

-All the settings related to minio.
-You have to a username and a password to manage the minio cluster.
-You will need them later in the `env.d/production/backend file
+All the settings related to Minio.
+You have to set a username and a password to manage the minio cluster.
+You will need them later in the `env.d/production/backend` file.

 #### env.d/production/postgresql

-All the settings related to the postgresql database used by the Django application
+All the settings related to the Postgresql database used by the Django application.

 #### env.d/production/yprovider